panaitescu-paul/Skat-System-NodeJS-2020/README.md

-# Skat - System Integration
+# Skat System
+System Integration project made with NodeJS and Python.